How to Export a Dog From Australia

 Why Does Australia Have Export Rules for Dogs?

-Looking at the official government webpage on exporting pets from Australia, it states that it’s an Australian law that “the exporter is responsible for ensuring that the animal(s) will comply with the importing country’s requirements at the time of export”.
+The official government webpage on exporting pets from Australia previously stated that it’s an Australian law that “the exporter is responsible for ensuring that the animal(s) will comply with the importing country’s requirements at the time of export”.

 Rather than leave this up to the exporter to ensure that they comply, the export process from Australia has government oversight to ensure that you have complied (with a law requiring an export permit and health certificate for the export of companion animals).